eufossa/symfony-hackathon-2019/achievements/documentation.md

 Transports](https://github.com/symfony/symfony-docs/pull/11331), [@Toflar](https://github.com/Toflar)
-finished [adding Doctrine ORM installation instructions](https://github.com/symfony/symfony-docs/pull/11332), and some more old PRs were closed and fixed by doc team members with the help of [@dbrumann](https://github.com/dbrumann), who focussed for the complete hackathon on the docs.
+finished [adding Doctrine ORM installation instructions](https://github.com/symfony/symfony-docs/pull/11332), and some more old PRs were closed and fixed by doc team members with the help of [@dbrumann](https://github.com/dbrumann), who focussed on the docs during the complete hackathon.

-### Documenting new Features
+## Documenting new Features

-At the second day, the docs corner became quite busy, as all developers that created new features on the first day wanted to directly document it.
-"A feature does not exists without documentation" became reality this weekend!
+During the second day, the docs corner became quite busy, as all developers that created new features on the first day wanted to directly document them.
+"A feature does not exist without documentation" became reality this weekend!
 In total, 39 different authors created 61 pull requests during the weekend!